When do Babies Develop Fingerprints?

 Skin Layer Growth

 During the third and fourth months of gestation, the skin of the fetus transforms from a thin transparency to a waxy coating.
 During this time, the middle layer of skin, the basal layer, begins to outgrow the inner dermis and epidermis.
 The buckling and folding of this skin layer are partially responsible for the unique markings on the pads on the fingertips.

 Creation of Ridges

 Ridges are the first identifying marks that occur on a fetus’s skin.
-They are the faint lines on the fingertips that create the foundation of a fingerprint.
-As the fetus touches surrounding structures, their exact position in the womb and the density of the amniotic fluid determine how every individual ridge will form.
+They are the faint lines on the fingertips that create a foundation of the fingerprint.
+The fetus touching surrounding structures, their exact position in the womb and the density of the amniotic fluid determine how every individual ridge will form.
 The level of activity of a fetus and the general chaos of the conditions of the womb prevent fingerprints from developing the same way for every fetus.

-Six months in, and about 12-inches in size, the fetus’s fingerprints and footprints are fully developed.
+6 months in the fetus is about 12-inches in size and its fingerprints and footprints are fully developed.
 The ridges on a fetus’s fingertips have formed three main patterns.
 They are categorized as arches, loops, and whorls, with numerous patterns in between.
 These patterns are found on the fingertips, palms, and soles and primarily used to grasp objects.

 Ridge patterns share two common characteristics found in every fingerprint; ridge end and bifurcation.
 The sequences of ridge end and bifurcation characteristics are different in every single fingerprint.
 A ridge end consists of a ridge that ends abruptly.
 Bifurcation is created by a single ridge that forks in two and continues on as separate ridges.
 These ridges may be characterized as a genetic roadmap for the predisposition of certain diseases.
 So far, researchers have found that people with diabetes that a much higher ridge count than those with normal glucose tolerance.